suyash2356/Python-Projects/README.md

  ```
 (Note: Make sure you have vosk-model-small-en-us-0.15 or a similar Vosk model in the /model directory)

-4.** Add your OpenAI API key:**
+4. Add your OpenAI API key:
-**Open the script and replace**
+-**Open the script and replace**
  ```sh
 openai.api_key = "your-api-key-here"
  ```
-with your actual API key from https://platform.openai.com/
+-with your actual API key from https://platform.openai.com/

 5. Run the assistant:
-python jarvis.py
+-python jarvis.py
-🎙️ How to Use
+-🎙️ How to Use
 Say "Jarvis" to wake the assistant, then issue a command like:
 "Open Google"
 "Set reminder to call mom"